We support over 400 technology enhanced auditoriums, lecture halls, classrooms, laboratories, and meeting rooms throughout campus.

 Technology enhanced classrooms allow faculty and staff to incorporate a wide variety of rich teaching materials into their lectures and presentations.
 The classrooms are equipped with a PC, document camera, Blu-ray/DVD player, audio system, projector, screen, and Internet connectivity.
 Many rooms have additional equipment such as a Smart monitor, Solstice Pod and room camera.

-This Fall, all classes on-campus are held in technology enhanced classrooms.
+This Spring, all classes on-campus are held in technology enhanced classrooms.

 We’ve developed a series of informational videos to help you navigate teaching in technology enhanced classrooms.
 They are designed to help you discover which technologies best suit your instructional needs.